alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 ---

-## Problem Formulation
+## Problem formulation

 In recent years, Generative Adversarial Network has dominated in the field of generative model in term of sample quality and inference rate.
 Yet GANs show the weakness about the data distribution coverage and the challenging problem of training.
-In 2015, the idea of diffusion model had came out and then in 2020, DDPM (cite something here) was introduced and illustrated amazing results regarding to image fidelty and the coverage of distribution.
-Furthermore, in 2021, (Diffusion model beat GANs) shows that Diffusion Models have the ability to overcome GANs in the sample quality and exhibit good behavior in distribution coverage, which is the critical weakness of GANs.
+In 2015, the idea of diffusion model <d-cite key="sohl2015deep"></d-cite> had came out and then in 2020, DDPM <d-cite key="ho2020denoising"></d-cite> was introduced and illustrated amazing results regarding to image fidelity and the coverage of distribution.
+Furthermore, in 2021, Dhariwal and Nichol <d-cite key="dhariwal2021diffusion"></d-cite> shows that Diffusion Models have the ability to overcome GANs in the sample quality and exhibit good behavior in distribution coverage, which is the critical weakness of GANs.

-In this blog, we will go through the idea and derivation of DDPM (the formulas and ideas follows the DDPM.)
+In this blog, we will go through the idea and derivation of diffusion models (the formulas and ideas follows the DDPM <d-cite key="ho2020denoising"></d-cite>).

 <div class="l-body">
     {% include figure.html path="assets/img/posts/diffusion/figure1.png" title="example image" class="img-fluid rounded z-depth-1" %}
 </div>

 The concept of diffusion model is diffusing the original image into a white noise with a given strategy and then learn a reverse process to approximate it.
-Behind the scene, (cite Feller theory) shows that if the noise schedule at each step is small enough, the reverse process shares the same form with the forward one, that is a vital factor which allows us to construct the loss functions and the learning algorithms.
+Behind the scene, for both Gaussian and binomial diffusion, <d-cite key="feller1949theory"></d-cite> if the noise schedule at each step is small enough, the reverse process shares the same form with the forward one, that is a vital factor which allows us to construct the loss functions and the learning algorithms.

 In detail, forward process is formulated as follow: